cudeso/misp2sentinel/README.md

 - `days_to_expire = 50`: The default number of days after which an indictor in Sentinel will expire.

 For the Graph API the date is calculated based on the timestamp when the script is executed.
 The expiration of indicators works slightly different for the Upload Indicators API.
 There are two additional settings that apply for this API:
-- `days_to_expire_start`: Define if you want to start counting the "expiration" date (defined in `days_to_expire`) from the current date (with `current_date`) or from the value specified by MISP (with `valid_from`).
+- `days_to_expire_start = "current_date"`: Define if you want to start counting the "expiration" date (defined in `days_to_expire`) from the current date (by using the value `current_date`) or from the value specified by MISP with `valid_from`.
 - `days_to_expire_mapping`: Is a dictionary mapping specific expiration dates for indicators (STIX patterns).
 The numerical value is in days.
 This value overrides `days_to_expire`.

 ```